-Alison Gallensky, GIS & IT Director – Alison Gallensky is our GIS and IT Director.
+Alison Gallensky (she/her), Principal Conservation Geographer – Alison Gallensky is our Principal Conservation Geographer.
 What this means is that she has found a way to play with computers and maps all day while saving the planet.
 At an early age she was handed the map and given the responsibility of navigating when her family went on camping vacations.
 Visiting places ranging from the isolated highland bogs of far eastern Canada, the peaceful forests of Virginia, and the magnificent Canadian Rockies cemented her love for wild places.
 After taking a detour into the joys of computer programming, including trying to apply principles of artificial intelligence to telephone network design, Alison discovered that it is really fun to make maps on computers.
 She is now passionate about using her map making and geographic analysis skills to help protect fantastic wild places in the Rocky Mountains.

-Tehri Parker, Executive Director – A native Coloradoan, Tehri grew up listening to John Denver and trying to hand feed ground squirrels at the family cabin near Red Feather Lakes.
+Tehri Parker (she/her), Executive Director – Raised in northern Colorado, Tehri grew up listening to John Denver and trying to hand feed ground squirrels at the family cabin near Red Feather Lakes.
 (Hey, don’t judge her, it was the 1970’s.)
 After a brief period studying Radio and TV broadcasting, she stumbled upon her life passion – Environmental Education – earning a M.A. and Ph.D in the field from the University of Minnesota.
 Tehri has over 15 years experience managing successful nonprofit organizations.
 She is a member of the Western Wildways Network steering committee.
 She has a nerdy love for spreadsheets and financial reports.